vuejs/v2.vuejs.org/source/guide/composition.md

 var child = parent.$.profile
 ```

-When `v-component-id` is used together with `v-repeat`, the value you get will be an Array containing the child components mirroring the data Array.
+When `v-ref` is used together with `v-repeat`, the value you get will be an Array containing the child components mirroring the data Array.

 ## Event Communication Between Nested Components